YannicP/yannicp/index.md

  ![Diagram](images/SalesPrediction/salespermonth.png)

+ It is clearly visible that the companies sales are clearly dependent on the season

 References:

 [Bolukbasi et al. 2016] Tolga Bolukbasi and Kai-Wei Chang and James Zou and Venkatesh Saligrama and Adam Kalai. *Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings*.
 2016